-Global PC shipments reached 90.3 million in Q4 2021 to maintain their year-on-year growth momentum at 3.1 percent, a new report has said.
+A new report has said that global PC shipments reached 90.3 million in Q4 2021 to maintain their year-on-year growth momentum at 3.1 percent.

-According to Counterpoint Research, the situation on the component supply and logistic fronts continued to improve but at a slow pace.
-The shipment forecast for Q1 2022 remains optimistic, mainly due to a solid demand and improving component supply.
+According to Counterpoint Research, the component supply and logistic fronts situation continued to improve but at a slow pace.
+The shipment forecast for Q1 2022 remains optimistic due to a solid demand and improving component supply.

 In Q4 2021, the supply gap for the most important PC components, such as power management IC, Wi-Fi, and I/O interface IC, narrowed.